adtzlr/felupe/docs/tutorial/examples/README.rst

 Tutorials
 ---------

 This section is all about learning.
-Each tutorial focusses on some lessons to learn.
+Each tutorial focuses on some lessons to learn.